dduzgun-security/github-enterprise-cloud-configuration/README.md

 ## About the project
 Looking for a guideline to configure your GitHub Enterprise Cloud in a secure way?

-Here is :fire: list of things to do.
+Here is a :fire: list of things to do!

 <!-- ENTERPRISE ACCOUNT SECTION -->
 ## Enterprise account section